What's the difference between a JAY cushion labeled 'C' and one labelled 'F'?

 'C' stands for curved and 'F' stands for flat.
 A C-pad has a curved bottom and is suitable for wheelchairs with "sling seats" (usually on manual wheelchairs).
 The F-pads have a flat bottom and are suitable for wheelchairs with a base (usually on comfort wheelchairs and electric wheelchairs).
 An F-pad can be supplemented with an insert plate if it is to be used in a wheelchair with a sling seat.

-Is the gel for Jay cushion sensitive to cold?
+Is the fluid pack in a Jay cushion sensitive to cold?

-Yes like all gels.
-That's why we recommend not to leave a gel cushion in a car in a very cold weather.
-If you forget it, then leave it at room temperature so the gel regains its fluidity.
+Yes, like all fluid-based materials.
+That's why we recommend not to leave a fluid-based cushion in a car in a very cold weather.
+If you forget it, then leave it at room temperature so the rear fluid pack regains its optimal consistency.

 Who is the right person to assist me with positioning?